rongallant/meta-collections/readme.txt

 = I added a metafield but it doesn't show up in the post type edit screen =

 You first have to drag it into the user interface.
-Go to Collections, click on 'edit user interface' and drag the field in a place you wan't it
+Go to Collections, click on 'User Interface', create a metabox and drag the field into that box

 == Screenshots ==